abstract white wave background

 “I’d been going to Folklife since I was a kid,” Teuton says of the milestone performance.
 “To be playing there as a performer was a full circle experience.
 It was surreal.”

-Weeks after Folklife, Teuton has reached another milestone: He's graduating from the University of Washington, earning a double degree in jazz studies and comparative history of ideas in the College of Arts & Sciences.
+Weeks after Folklife, Teuton reached another milestone: He graduated from the University of Washington, earning a double degree in jazz studies and comparative history of ideas in the College of Arts & Sciences.
 The two majors enabled Teuton to explore music from multiple perspectives, including performance, history, and culture.
 One area of particular interest has been contemporary Indigenous music.

 The Importance of Individuality